boerremk/Fibaro/Evohome/README.md

 - Edit:\
   IP Address of the virtual device with the location ID of your Evohome system (default = 0)\
   TCP port of the virtual device with the ID of the scene\
+- Save

-**REMEMBER THE ID OF THE VD, THIS HAS TO BE PUT IN THE SCENE, SEE BELOW**
+- **REMEMBER THE ID OF THE VD, THIS HAS TO BE PUT IN THE SCENE, SEE BELOW**

 _Repeat this step for every Domistic Hot Water_